-Pursuant to the Dissolution Act, CRA/LA-DLA is required to prepare a Recognized Obligation Payment Schedule (ROPS) for each six month period of each fiscal year.
+Pursuant to the Dissolution Act (as amended), CRA/LA-DLA is required to prepare an annual Recognized Obligation Payment Schedule (ROPS) each fiscal year.
 CRA/LA-DLA is further required to submit its ROPS to its Governing and Oversight Boards for review and approval.
 Following approval by the Oversight Board, the CRA/LA-DLA is to submit the approved ROPS to the Department of Finance (DOF), State Controller and County Auditor-Controller.
-Following DOF approval, the Successor Agency may pay only those scheduled amounts listed on the approved ROPS.
+Following DOF approval, the Successor Agency may pay only those scheduled amounts from funding sources listed on the approved ROPS.

-The accompanying financial statements presents the financial position and changes in the financial position as of and for the years ended June 30, 2015 and 2014.
+The accompanying financial statements presents the financial position and changes in the financial position as of and for the years ended June 30, 2016 and 2015.

-- The CRA/LA-DLA's total liabilities and deferred inflows of resources exceeded its assets and deferred outflows of resources at the close of the year ended June 30, 2015 by \$440,472,000.
-The negative financial position is mainly due to outstanding long-term debt which will be eliminated by debt service funded by the Successor Agency's Redevelopment Property Tax Trust Fund administered by the County Auditor-Controller. - The CRA/LA-DLA's bonded debt and long-term notes payable at June 30, 2015, net of unamortized premiums and discounts on bonds, totaled \$624,314,000. (page 26) - The CRA/LA-DLA's extraordinary items resulting from Redevelopment Agency Dissolution resulted in a loss of \$84,850,000. (pages 14 and 15) - CRA/LA-DLA's restatement of net position is due to the implementation of GASB Statement No. 68, Accounting and Financial Reporting for Pensions, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date in fiscal year 2015 resulting in cumulative adjustments to the net position by the amount of the net pension liability of \$78,891,000 and the inclusion of other long-term obligations and other assets resulted in cumulative adjustments to the net position totaling \$5,419,000. (page 15)
+- The CRA/LA-DLA's total liabilities and deferred inflows of resources exceeded its assets and deferred outflows of resources at the close of the year ended June 30, 2016 by \$406,052,000.
+The negative financial position is mainly due to outstanding long-term debt which will be eliminated by debt service funded by the Successor Agency's Redevelopment Property Tax Trust Fund administered by the County Auditor-Controller. - The CRA/LA-DLA's bonded debt and long-term notes payable at June 30, 2016, net of unamortized premiums and discounts on bonds, totaled \$588,574,000. (page 24) - Total additions of \$95,600,000 for the year ended June 30, 2016 decreased \$24,874,000 when compared to the additions of \$120,474,000 for the year ended June 30, 2015. - Total deductions of \$61,180,000 for the year ended June 30, 2016 decreased \$33,091,000 when compared to total deductions of \$94,271,000 for the year ended June 30, 2015.